neo4j/cypher-language-support/packages/react-codemirror-experimental/README.md

-# Codemirror Playground
+# React Codemirror Experimental

-Run `npm install` && `npm run dev-codemirror` in the root folder of the project or use launch the demo from the "Run & Debug" tab.
+This package can be built with `npm run build` and then published to npm with `npm publish`.